Does Kratom Interact With Methadone?

 However, the general kratom dosage recommendations are usually the following:

-While the side effects of this plant are substantially milder than prescription opioids, it can still lead to serious consequences if abused.
+While the side effects of this plant are substantially milder than prescription opioids, it is best t avoid them overall by starting with low doses and taking tolerance breaks from kratom.

 Kratom can produce the following side effects: